Book early to reserve your chosen dates - booking up fast for 2026!

 The ensuite shower room provides you with a shower, basin, toilet, a small storage cupboard and shelving above the toilet with towels and a bath mat.
 No need to venture outside to a shower or toilet block.

 The luxury shepherd's hut offers the perfect base to explore the area and experience 'tiny living' for a while.
 Forget-me-not Hut is well screened with shrubs, providing you with privacy during your stay.
-The newly installed decking and balustrade area, provides a delightful outdoor seating area and enables those with a 4-legged friend to relax outside with their dog.
-Dogs accepted by prior agreement only.
+The decking area provides a delightful outdoor seating space and enables those with a 4-legged friend to relax outside with their dog.

 No need to trapse across a muddy field - enjoy the convenience of being able to park beside Forget-me-not Hut in the owner's driveway.
 The owner is close at hand should you have any queries or problems.